TritonDataCenter/rfd/rfd/0124/README.md

 incident, it's important to save any terminal output or the list of core files or other output files that were created.

-**Nominate someone to provide a brief, immediate update on the INC or SCI ticket** that includes a summary of the symptoms, the believed causes, the mitigating actions, and the reason we believe the incident is resolved.
+**The IC should ensure someone is nominated to provide a brief, immediate update on the INC or SCI ticket** that includes a summary of the symptoms, the believed causes, the mitigating actions, and the reason we believe the incident is resolved.
 (The intended audience might be a separate team that gets paged in 3 hours for what might seem like the same problem.)
 This sounds like a lot, but it can be very short.
 For example: "The customer reported a 20% throughput degradation.
 We tracked this to a handful of electric-moray processes, and we believe excessive CPU utilization resulted in high latency outliers that caused the overall reduction in throughput.
 We restarted these instances and confirmed that throughput has been restored to the pre-incident level."

 **Nominate individuals to file tickets for any new issues found and write up a detailed summary of the incident.**  This should include as much raw data as possible.
+If issues associated with existing tickets are found, those tickets should also be updated to link to the INC or SCI ticket, as well as any relevant data from the investigation.

 ## General guidance for investigation and mitigation